-- Delay initiation into sexual activity; and alcohol, tobacco, or other drug use and increase percentage who recommit to avoiding these risky behaviors.
+- Increase desire to avoid sexual activity before marriage and increase percentage who recommit to avoiding all risky behaviors.

 In partnership with Dr. Greg Steele, IUPUI professor of epidemiology, we will administer pre and post program surveys to determine if we’ve met our goals.

 In 2013, The PEERS Project identified, trained, and provided peer support for 2,000 Peer Leaders who reached 15,000 participants in Indiana.
 Since its creation in 1994, the PEERS Project has trained more than 25,000 leaders and reached a million youth in schools and community-based organizations.